mapbox/underreact/README.md

 If you need more fine-grained control over the Webpack configuration, use [`webpackConfigTransform`](#webpackconfigtransform).

-**Tip**: You should be careful before adding support for a new resource s(`scss`, `less`, `ts`) as it is not officially supported by ECMAScript and would make your application dependant on Webpack and its ecosystem.
+**Tip**: You should be careful before adding support for a new source type (for example, `scss`, `less`, `ts`) as it is not officially supported by ECMAScript and would make your application dependant on Webpack and its ecosystem.

 ### webpackPlugins